Spiritual and Pastoral Care in the Benefice

 Do you feel a spiritual hole which needs filling in your life?
 Would you appreciate the chance to chat informally over a cup of tea and cake?
 In addition to services at our village churches on Sunday, our benefice offers:

-St Matthew’s Café is back on 1st March.
-The café is an informal gathering with tea and cakes and a story on the first Thursday of the month at St Matthew’s Midgham between 3.00 and 4.30 pm.
+St Matthew’s Café – an informal gathering with tea and cakes and a story on the first Thursday of the month at St Matthew’s Midgham between 3.00 and 4.30 pm.

 Walk and talk – this group meets on the second Friday of the month at 12.00 noon for a short walk ending with a drink together at the Pub.
 Next meeting Friday, 11th May at The Six Bells, Beenham.